Erwin023/Financial-engineering/README.md

-# Valuation-and-analysis-european-and-american-option
+# Financial engineering

-Project completed in an Introduction to Financial Engineering course with a group of 3 students.
+Projects in courses related to financial engineering.